kubernetes/sig-release/release-engineering/role-handbooks/branch-manager.md

 ## Beta Releases

-### Branch Creation
+### `beta.0` and Branch Creation

 During a `beta.0` release e.g., `1.16.0-beta.0`, our release tooling creates a new release branch named `release-x.y`, where `x` and `y` are the major and minor versions of the next release, respectively.

-Behind the scenes `anago` is doing a branch create and push.
+Behind the scenes `anago` is doing a git branch create and git push.

-`prow`’s [`branchprotector`](https://git.k8s.io/test-infra/prow/cmd/branchprotector/README.md) runs once per day and automatically adds [branch protection](https://help.github.com/articles/about-protected-branches/) to any new branch in the `k/k` repo.
+`prow`’s [`branchprotector`](https://git.k8s.io/test-infra/prow/cmd/branchprotector/README.md) runs [every hour at 54 minutes past the hour](https://github.com/kubernetes/test-infra/blob/master/config/jobs/kubernetes/test-infra/test-infra-trusted.yaml#L867) and automatically adds [branch protection](https://help.github.com/articles/about-protected-branches/) to any new branch in the `kubernetes/kubernetes` repo.

 New release branch creation (for example: `release-1.16`) also automatically triggers an alpha.0 build for the subsequent release (for example: [`v1.17.0-alpha.0`](https://github.com/kubernetes/kubernetes/releases/tag/v1.17.0-alpha.0)).

 **n.b.** This means that the staging step will take about twice as long, as it will stage both versions `v1.16.0-beta.0` and `v1.17.0-alpha.0`.
 The release step will also be extended, but not substantially longer in time.

----
+### `beta.1` and Other Beta Releases

-Builds against a `release-x.y` branch are implicitly a next beta. `gcbmgr` and `anago` automatically finds and increments the current build number.
+Builds against a `release-x.y` branch are implicitly a next beta. `gcbmgr` and `anago` automatically find and increment the current build number.
 The command example below is to stage a build for a beta release:

 `./gcbmgr stage release-1.16 --build-at-head --nomock`